ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

-The Privacy Pass protocol was initially introduced as a mechanism for authorizing clients that had already been authorized in the past, without compromizing their privacy {{DGSTV18}}.
+The Privacy Pass protocol was initially introduced as a mechanism for authorizing clients that had already been authorized in the past, without compromising their privacy {{DGSTV18}}.
 The protocol works by providing client's with privacy-preserving re-authentication tokens for a particular server.
 The tokens are "privacy-preserving" in the sense that they cannot be linked back to the previous session where they were